hickford/hickford.github.io/CV/Matthew-Hickford-CV.markdown

 Activities and interests
 -----------
 * Ballroom dancing since 2010, represented Cambridge University Beginners’ Dancesport Team at competitions in Nottingham and Blackpool.
-* Member of Trinity Mathematical Society—represented undergraduates against teaching staff in games of ‘Call My Bluff’ (2007 & 2009).
+* Member of Trinity Mathematical Society—represented undergraduates against teaching staff in games of _Mathematical Call My Bluff_ (2007 & 2009).
 * Pianist and guitarist.

 Referees